rackerlabs/support-how-to/content/rackconnect/rackconnect-global-user-workflow.md

 Exchange, please see the relevant sections in this article.

 1. You order RackConnect Global service to connect to Microsoft Azure via your sales account team or appropriate Rackspace representative.
-    If you are a fanatical Azure customer, contact your appropriate Rackspace support representative.
+    If you are a **Fanatical**&trade; Azure customer, contact your appropriate Rackspace support representative.

 2. You configure Azure's dedicated virtual circuit and and provide the Azure Service Key to Rackspace for provisioning the Virtual Connection.